LinaAlkawass/Assignment_3/README.md

 See the License for the specific language governing permissions and limitations under the License.

-## Description
+# Description
 Open-Source Energy System Modeling, VU 370.062: homework assignment 3

-Add a new technology “gas power plant”
+## Add a new technology “gas power plant” (scenario_gas_ppl.ipynb)
+Pre-requisites:
+- MESSAGEix framework installed and working
+- Run Westeros baseline scenario (westeros_baseline.ipynb) and solved it successfully

-Finding a “sweet spot” of prices on carbon such that coal, wind and gas are used at the same time
+## Finding a “sweet spot” of prices on carbon such that coal, wind and gas are used at the same time (Carbon_price.ipynd)
+Pre-requisites
+- MESSAGEix framework installed and working
+- Run Westeros baseline scenario (westeros_baseline.ipynb) and solved it successfully
+- Run the tutorial on introducing gas power plant (scenario_gas_ppl.ipynb)